sarahwallingbell/Drosophila_Behavior_Analysis/README.md

 To check if ramping up the laser power increased or altered the behavioral effect of the stimulus, use the [intact_onball_power_11162022.m](https://github.com/sarahwallingbell/Drosophila_Behavior_Analysis/blob/main/FeCO/intact_onball_power_11162022.m) script.
 This script loops through laser power datasets and corresponding controls, and plots figures showing how changes in joint angles at stim onset (if any) change as laser power increases.

 ### Assessing how joint angles change across the step cycle in correlation with changes in overall fly velocity.
+To analyze how joint angles change as a function of fly velocity, run [Walking_X_Speed_Main_01182023.m](https://github.com/sarahwallingbell/Drosophila_Behavior_Analysis/blob/main/Walking%20x%20Speed/Walking_X_Speed_Main_01182023.m).
+This script loads split half control data (activation and silencing data combined) and plots figures showing how joint angles change across the step cycle as a function of forward and rotational velocity.
+It also shows how the tarsus tip position (anterior extreme and posterior extreme positions) and step length and duration shift wtih fly velocity.

 ### Quantifying the effect of perturbing hair plate neurons.
 The main script for analyzing the effect of perturbing coxa hair plate 8 (CHP8) neurons is [hair_plate_01112023.m](https://github.com/sarahwallingbell/Drosophila_Behavior_Analysis/blob/main/Hair%20Plate/hair_plate_01112023.m).
 This code loops through four CHP8 datasets and the corresponding split half control data, plotting figures that asses changes in body-coxa joint angles (abduction, rotation, flexion) when activating or silencing the CHP8 neurons.